gudaoling/slate-1/source/index.html.md

-Secret is the APP's key, which can be obtained from the Kinot open platform .
+<a name='secret'>Secret is the APP's key </a>, which can be obtained from the Kinot open platform .